kerkphil/AnimalSleep/README.rst

 Contents
 ========
-Ths repository contains four sets of Python code.
+Ths repository contains four sets of Python code for 5 parameter cases (a-e).

-- GSleepElephantSimpleC.py
+- GSleepElephantSimpleCx.py
-- GSleepElephantSimpleW.py
+- GSleepElephantSimpleWx.py
-- GSleepSlothSimpleC.py
+- GSleepSlothSimpleCx.py
-- GSleepSlothSimpleW.py
+- GSleepSlothSimpleWx.py

+where x takes on values of a, b, c, d & e a is the benchmark case, and b-e are used for sensitivity analysis

 These are the calibrations of the generalized utility model of sleep for elephants and three-toed sloths in captivity and in the wild.
 Internal documentation explains how the calibration and simulation are performed.